 The disks should be in a RAID-set.
 The RAID configuration depends on your requirements, but I prefer to use RAID-5 as that gives me better read than write performance and at the same time allows the array to recover data from a failed drive.
-When a user uploads content to my website, the writes are less interesting than serving content quickly.
+When a user uploads content to my website, the writing is less interesting than serving content quickly.

 If more performance is required, there is the option of using SSD drives or even NVMe SSD drives (although not in a RAID-set).

 Now it’s time to start deploying our solution, so the following steps need to be taken:

 - Deploy the front-end dedicated servers with a Linux distribution of choice.